outdreamer/build-a-cure-1/docs/tasks/ideas.md

       - people dont usually just infer that they should change a configuration on a site, it usually happens after they receive information about that configuration (verify information across requests at different sites to establish request legitimacy)
       - apply request/communication patterns, like that info objects such as conclusions usually follow other info objects like news articles, and actions follow conclusions
       - predictability of requests is an identifying feature and a way to generate probable data (like a probable conversation or headline, given new information queried) but also a security flaw, as it can be mimicked easier when its more predictable
+      - explanation of their cause/intent for a request wont usually differ drastically from previous explanations/intents/causes without exposure to information (request change rate metadata)
+      - match intents across processes: if a user is checking their email, its highly unlikely they also suddenly simultaneously want to encrypt all their files and show a popup with a skull on it asking for credit card information
+    - reducing requests needed by deriving code on-demand rather than pulling it, and aligning intents across code bases to identify code that can be shared/reduced
+      - example: running bug-spotting/fixing programs locally & testing in a local vm rather than installing updates, running installed updates in a local vm with extra security until typical period of attacks has passed

   - example of how the physics system has structures preventing certain cascading change types (local scope bubbling) & allowing others (nuclear chain reactions), partially through forces like gravity keeping objects at a distance: https://www.sciencealert.com/time-travel-through-a-quantum-world-has-nothing-to-fear-from-the-butterfly-effect
   - physics vertexes